gin66/FastAccelStepper/README.md

 The mcpwm modules' outputs are fed into the pulse counter by direct gpio_matrix-modification.

+A note to MIN_CMD_TICKS: The current implementation uses one interrupt per command in the command queue.
+This is much less interrupt rate than for avr.
+Nevertheless at 200kSteps/s the switch from one command to the next one should be ideally serviced before the next step.
+This means within 5us.
+As this cannot be guaranteed, the driver remedies an overrun (at least by design) to deduct the overrun pulses from the next command.
+The overrun pulses will then be run at the former command's tick rate.
+For real life stepper application, this should be ok.
+To be considered for raw access: Do not run many steps at high rate e.g. 200kSteps/s followed by a pause.

 ### ALL

 The used formula is just s = 1/2 * a * t² = v² / (2 a) with s = steps, a = acceleration, v = speed and t = time.
 In order to determine the speed for a given step, the calculation is v = sqrt(2 * a * s).
 The performed square root is an 8 bit table lookup.
 Sufficient exact for this purpose.